(Last Updated on : 24/11/2018)

-The Neriyathu is the name of the upper garment which is put over the blouse having one of its ends inserted in the Mundu and the other long end worn over the front torso.
+The Neriyathum is the name of the upper garment which is put over the blouse having one of its ends tucked in the Mundu and the other long end worn over the front torso.
 This is worn in a diagonal way, from the right hips to the left shoulder looking like a saree

-design.
+.
 The colour of the blouse indicates the marital status and age of the women.
-Unmarried young Keralite girls take on green blouse whereas the married ones wear red blouse.
-Kanjeevaram saree
+Unmarried young Malayali

-or Kaily acts as an informal dress for Keralite men.
-But while moving out of their house, these men take on a shirt and Mundu as well as a Neriyathu over their shoulder and apply a paste of sandal on their chest and brows which provides them a much dignified appearance and a royal look.
+or kaily, which acts as an informal dress.
+But while stepping out of the house, the men put on a shirt and wrap a Mundu around their waist.
+And carry the Neriyathum over their shoulder and apply a paste of sandal on their chest and brows which provides them with a much dignified appearance and a royal look.